 5. Size.
 I left this for last, as it is the most obvious.
 However, getting the perfect size with the right docks, drive-ins, and clear height might require creativity.
 There’s a shortage of small to mid-sized warehouse spaces in the Twin Cities.
 That’s why moving north along the I-94 corridor is so popular.
 Even then, it may require you to one, think realistically about how much space you need, and two, consider getting into a shared space situation.
 For example, at Ridgewood we have multiple businesses sharing one warehouse building.
 Each have their own bay, dock, drive-in, storage, etc. They all can take advantage of a benefits of an industrial park, while having the flexibility to take on only the size needed.

-As a tenant, finding a warehouse space to fit your needs is important.
+As a tenant, knowing how to pick the right warehouse space to fit your needs is key.
 As an owner, finding the right tenant is also important.
 Brokers work to find the right deal for both.
-At CEG, we’re here to help!
-Email our team at hello@cegspaces.com or call 612-788-1552 if you have any questions.
-You can find me at 612-428-3333 or jeff@cegspaces.com.

 Want to move?
 Looking to sell?
 Want to buy?
 Let's connect.